mgba-emu/gbatek/index.md

 #nn

-Zero shift amount is having special meaning (same as for ARM shifts), LSL#0 performs no shift (the the carry flag remains unchanged), LSR/ASR#0 are interpreted as LSR/ASR#32.
+Zero shift amount is having special meaning (same as for ARM shifts), LSL#0 performs no shift (the carry flag remains unchanged), LSR/ASR#0 are interpreted as LSR/ASR#32.
 Attempts to specify LSR/ASR#0 in source code are automatically redirected as LSL#0, and source LSR/ASR#32 is redirected as opcode LSR/ASR#0.

 Execution Time: 1S